 WHAT IS CHILD ABUSE?
-Page 10, Paras 26 - 30 KCSIE (2023)
+Defined in the Government guidance on Page 10, Paragraphs 26 - 30, KCSIE (September 2023)

 Staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.